Please check my postcode coverage. If you see your postcode, I'm happy to help.

 During the winter, frozen ground is a non-starter.

-If the ground is flooded or the water table is exceptionally high, this can be a non-starter.
+If the ground is flooded or the water table is exceptionally high, this too can be a non-starter.

-I always answer enquiries all year round.
+I will always answer enquiries all year round.

-1. Never pay up-front fees or pay by the visit.
 If no moles are caught, you will be out of pocket!

-2. Be cautious of mole catchers who charge by the mole, this doesn't mean all moles will be caught and you could be left with a ongoing mole problem.
-It's always best to find a mole catcher who offers a three visit, all moles caught or no fee service.
 This way you know you're getting a genuine skilled mole catcher working by reputation and in keeping with the highest standards in art and craft of mole catching.

-3. There's nothing worse than a mole catcher who claims to have caught moles but unable to provide evidence.
-Always see caught moles.
+3. Always see caught moles!
+There's nothing worse than a mole catcher who claims to have caught moles but unable to provide evidence.

-4. Always make sure you get a guarantee from a mole catcher on completion.
-If all moles have been caught offering a guarantee shouldn't be a problem!
+4. Always get a peace of mind guarantee from a mole catcher on completion.